aceade/Fiptubat/README.md

 ### Weapon system
 Manages the low-level weapon physics, animations, etc. Aiming is free-form for player units; computer-controlled units will select from a list of visible units.
-Units may be able to suppress targets by means of dumping ammo into the targets' surroundings.
+Units may suppress targets by dumping ammo into the targets' surroundings.

 ### Sound manager
-Manages music and environmental sounds.

-### UI Manager
-Manages the UI elements.
-Interface into player's unit manager and menu.
+Manages music.

 ### Miscellaneous
 * FallDeathTrigger: deal fatal damage to anything that enters it.
-Will be used in case some idiot walks off a cliff.
+This was intended to be in case some idiot walked off a cliff.
 * DummyDamage: used when testing combat and dealing damage.
-Original intention was to drop it into the `FallDeathTrigger` to test that.
+The original intention was to drop it into the `FallDeathTrigger` to test that.
 * ExtractionPoint: the player's goal.
+Once the last surviving unit enters this, the player wins.
-* DieInstantlyTest: Attached to an `IDamage` implementation to check what happens when a unit dies.
+* DieInstantlyTest: attached to an `IDamage` implementation to check what happens when a unit dies.
 * TracerEffect: used to show where units are aiming.
 Could be converted into regular projectile instead of using hitscan.

-## Art style

-* Basic 3D shapes and textures.
-    * Scenery will be greyscale; characters in red (player) or yellow (opponents).
-    * Enemy units will only be visible based on line-of-sight; there will not be an outline to aid the player in keeping track of them.

-* Minimal UI – just enough to portray the required details.
-    * Panel along the bottom edge of the screen will display 2D images for up to six characters.
-Each image will contain a button to select that unit.
-Health and action points will be reported as numbers instead of bars.
-    * Represent state using basic faces: be smiley faces for normal, frowning for under fire, and various states of blood spatter to indicate damage.
+* TimeBoundVictory: instant victory for one side.
+Used to test cleanup after one side wins.

-## Required levels
+## Current levels

 1. Main menu.
-This will be very bare-bones - just links to the main level or the options panel.
+This has some basic scenery, with the menus and other panels visible as "grafitti" in the scene.
 2. Main level.
-This will involve a "corridor" through various buildings.
-The player's goal will be for at least one unit to reach the far end of the level (referred to henceforth as the "extraction point").
-The AI player will attempt to stop them.
+This is an industrial complex with a bridge down the far end.
+The extraction point is on the other side of the bridge; the player starts at the entrance to the yard.

+### Possible future levels
+1. Motorway bridge through a city.
+Lots of potential sniper roosts.
+2. Sky docks.
+The Autarca has docked and is waiting for the player.
+Could be used to add more NPC units that are allied with the player.

 ## Third-party components used
 These are **not** committed to the repo.